nrjdalal/next-to-start/README.md

 ## Are we migrated yet?

-One last thing before we can run the development server, we need to create a router file that will dictate the behavior of TanStack Router used within Start.
+One last thing before we can run the development server, we need to create a router file that will dictate the behavior of TanStack Router used within **TanStack Start**.

 ```tsx
 // src/router.tsx